D3lt4lph4/papers/docs/imagedetection/rcnn.md

 ### At test time

-The first part of the network uses the [selective search](https://ivi.fnwi.uva.nl/isis/publications/bibtexbrowser.php?key=UijlingsIJCV2013&bib=all.bib) to generate around 2k boxes of possible objects.
+The first part of the network uses the [selective search] algorithm(https://ivi.fnwi.uva.nl/isis/publications/bibtexbrowser.php?key=UijlingsIJCV2013&bib=all.bib) to generate around 2k boxes of possible objects.

-Then, second part of the network uses the network of the Krizhevsky et al to generate a  4096-dimensional feature vector from each boxes that were proposed.
-The vector is generated using five the convolutional layers.
-The input image is a 227x227 mean-subtracted wrapped RGD image.
+Then, second part of the network uses the network of Krizhevsky et al to generate a  4096-dimensional feature vector from each boxes that were proposed.
+The input image is a 227x227 mean-subtracted wrapped RGB image.

 Finally the correct class is extracted using a SVM and Non-Maximum suppression from all the boxes.

 ### At training time

 The CNN is trained with the fully connected layers at the end modified to match the number of classes in the dataset.

 The network is first pre-trained "on a large auxiliary dataset (ILSVRC2012 classification) using image-level annotations only", with all the classes.
 Then after replacing the fully connected with a smaller one to match the number of class, the network is fine tuned.

 Finally, once the CNN part has converged, the SVMs are trained.

-The part still unclear to me is why use the SVM extractor instead of the usual fully connected layer.
-Probably small improvement in the results.

-## Warning

-None so far.